sophiexingsu/sophiexingsu.github.io/_pages/about.md

 When I'm not brainstorming or number-crunching, I write essays in both [Chinese](/files/wechat.bmp) and English and bake cakes that are as much a science experiment as a treat.
 Check out my cake [gallery](/portfolio/) for a peek at my baking escapades.

-## Contact
-I'm always open to collaborations and enjoy sharing my research interest.
-Please don't hesitate to reach out if you have questions about my work or potential research opportunities.
-Email: s.sophie at wustl dot edu

 # Research Program